Available bsim boards

 Using bsim boards, and the EDTT framework: With the EDTT framework we can test the embedded code under test while controlling the test from external python test scripts.
 This is supported by compiling the embedded code with an special driver that handles the EDTT communication (its RPC transport) and an embedded application that handles the RPC calls themselves, while the python test scripts provide the test logic.

-Using Zephyr’s native_posix board: It also allows integration testing of the embedded code, but without any specific HW.
+Using Zephyr’s native_sim board: It also allows integration testing of the embedded code, but without any specific HW.
 In that way, many embedded components which are dependent on the HW would not be suited for testing in that platform.
 Just like the bsim boards, this Zephyr target board can be used with or without Zephyr’s ztest system and twister.
-The native_posix board shares the POSIX architecture with the bsim boards.
+The native_sim board shares the POSIX architecture, and native simulator runner with the bsim boards.

 Zephyr’s ztest infrastructure and Zephyr’s twister: Based on dedicated embedded test applications build with the code under test.
 The embedded test application is responsible for driving the tests and check the results on its own, and provide a test result to a PC which directs the test.
 Originally used as a framework for integration testing on target, with a very dedicated test application, these are fully supported with the bsim boards.